The 20 Best Apraxia Doctors Near Me in Maryland, US

 English, German

 Dr. Scholz is a neurologist and geneticist specializing in neurodegenerative disorders such as Parkinson's disease, atypical parkinsonism and dementia syndromes.
 She received her medical degree from the Medical University Innsbruck, Austria.
 Following graduation, she was a postdoctoral fellow at the National Institutes of Health under the supervision of Drs.
 Andrew Singleton and John Hardy.
 She obtained a Ph.D. in neurogenomics from the University College London, UK in 2010.
 She then moved to Baltimore to complete her neurology residency training at Johns Hopkins.
 In 2015 Dr. Scholz received the McFarland Transition to Independence Award for Neurologist-Scientists.
 She is Lasker Clinical Research Scholar at the National Institute of Neurological Disorders and Stroke focusing on genetic causes of neurodegenerative syndromes, and an adjunct faculty member at Johns Hopkins' department of neurology.
 Dr. Scholz is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-Her top areas of expertise are Lewy Body Dementia (LBD), Multiple System Atrophy, Movement Disorders, and Parkinson's Disease.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Lewy Body Dementia (LBD), Multiple System Atrophy, Movement Disorders, and Parkinson's Disease.

 Advanced in Apraxia